 - Day 2: We got up early again and drove into Yosemite Valley for the Ansel Adams Gallery Camera Walk.
 It took about two hours all told.
 We then spent the rest of the day recovering from our hike the day before.
 I suggest spending the time to see anything you missed in the valley on Day 1.

 - Day 3: We drove the Glacier Point and Wawona roads.
 We left fairly early and spent the day seeing and hiking those two areas and drove back to our campground through Oak Hurst.
-We would have also gone to the Mariposa Gove near the southern entrance, had it been open.
+We would have also gone to the Mariposa Grove near the southern entrance, had it been open.

 - Day 4: We drove Crane Flat, hiked Tuolumne Grove and drove out to Hetch Hetchy.
 We ended up coming back into the Yosemite Valley for Bridalveil Fall and sunset views.